Aishwarya-br/aishwarya-br.github.io/README.md

 ## Movie Portal

-Movie Portal is a website that consists of 3 main components - 1)A search component for searching movie names
+Movie Portal is a website that consists of 3 main components -
+1. A search component for searching movie names
-2)A listing component for listing the search results 3)A movie details component, for showing the details of the movie that 	was selected from the list
+2. A listing component for listing the search results
+3. A movie details component, for showing the details of the movie that 	was selected from the list

 ## Website Look